Jabernathy88/kusoft-pen-pal/README.md

     * Alice's has Japanese proficiency, but Bob does not have any proficiency in Japanese.
 Alice **cannot** send a message to Bob in Japanese. *(Done)*

-8. *(Incomplete)* As any user, when I request to see any Language, the system will also show the current average proficiency among all Users.
+8. *(Done)* As any user, when I request to see any Language, the system will also show the current average proficiency among all Users.

 9. *(Done)* As any user, I cannot delete a Language if it is referenced by a Proficiency record.